 Shared hosting for websites

 Shared hosting for websites is the kind of entry level hosting you might get where you pay between 1-20 EUR or USD per month, in return for the ability to run a websites on a shared server.
-You typically manage them through a control a panel like cpanel, and in some cases you can run a database.
+You typically manage them through a control panel like cpanel, and in some cases you can run a database like MySQL for dynamic sites..

 Examples: Green Geeks Web Hosting